shivanshu-semwal/linux_journey/gnome/desktop_files.md

 The `fbrokendesktop` Bash script detects broken Exec values pointing to non-existent paths.
 Without any arguments it uses preset directories in the DskPath array.
 It shows only broken .desktop with full path and filename that is missing.

+## Force some theme on a particular application

+- Add following line to its `Exce` part in .desktop file - `env GTK_THEME=Adwaita:light` or use the theme of your choice.